What are soft commodities and how do you trade them?

 The commodity market can be split into two categories: hard and soft.
 Here, we explore soft commodities – natural products, such as wheat, cocoa and palm oil.
 Learn how to trade soft commodities with us.

 What are soft commodities?

-With soft commodities necessary for daily sustenance, their availability and lack thereof, offer an opportunity for traders and investors to speculate about their future.
+With soft commodities necessary for daily sustenance, their availability, and lack thereof, offer an opportunity for traders to speculate about their future.
 This is because soft commodities face many risks that affect their delivery, such as irregular weather patterns and soil degradation – which cause uncertainty in the market.

 More detailed examples of soft commodities follow in the table below.